 The different varieties of collagen peptides and why it matters:

-Roughly 80 to 90% of collagen belongs to what's classified as type 1, 2, and 3, which are very strong and flexible proteins.
-Type 1 is important for bone, teeth, and skin formation and is predominant in the tissue and tendons.
-But where there is type 1, you'll often find type 2 collagen that is mostly known for its role as structural support in cartilage.
-Type 3 is found in skin, muscle, and blood vessels.
+Roughly 80 to 90% of collagen belongs to Type I, II, and III.
+Each has a different amino acid composition and thus serves different functions in the body.
+Type I is important for bone, teeth, and skin formation and is predominant in the tissue and tendons.
+Type II is mostly known for its role as structural support in cartilage.
+Type III is found in skin, muscle, and blood vessels.

 Collagen peptide benefits.